plesk/whmcs-360monitoring-managed/README.md

   - For "Monitoring Type" select the appropriate type of monitoring you want to have in this addon.
 Default is "Website Monitor".
   - Check "Automatically setup the product as soon as an order is placed" if you want a good user experience or any other option that matches your existing process
   - Switch to the tab "Applicable Products" and select all the products where this addon will be available for
+  - IMPORTANT: You can combine monitoring with every product you like as long as the "domain" field will be set accordingly by the parent product
   - Click on "Save Changes"

 ## Troubleshooting ##